Kl4rry/crust/README.md

 | Escapes sequences               | ❌                            | ❌    |

 ## Todo
 Capture output stream in each stack frame.
+(Maybe done?).
+Propagate errors better with streams.
+Improve usage string for shorter commands

 ## Bugs
 Comparison operator chaining is currently permitted but should not be.